syncfusion-content/blazor-docs/blazor/datagrid/connecting-to-data-source/microsoft-sql-server.md

 **Update Operation:**

-To edit a row, select any row and click the **Edit** toolbar button.
-The edit form will look like below.
-Edit the Customer Name column.

-Clicking the **Update** toolbar button will update the record in the Orders table by calling the following **Post** method of the  API.
+To edit a row, first, select the desired row and then click the **Edit** toolbar button.
+The edit form will be displayed as shown below.
+Proceed to modify the Customer Name column as needed.
+Clicking the **Update** toolbar button will update the record in the Orders table by invoking the following **POST** method of the API.

 {% tabs %}
 {% highlight c# tabtitle="OrdersController.cs" %}